zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 And seed the tab with the following :
 `* * * * * php /var/www/seat/artisan schedule:run`

-### Http Service
+### Web Service
-We will rely over an http service in order to serve SeAT layouts to our user.
-We widely encourage you to use nginx, which will be covered by that documentation.
-But again, you can use whatever you used to :)
+The SeAT web interface requires a web server to serve the HTML goodies it has.
+We highly encourage you to use nginx and will be covered in this document.
+You don't **have** to use it, so if you prefer something else, feel free.

 Let's install nginx :
 `apt-get install nginx php7.1-fpm`